farisalasmary/kaldi-ruby-api/README.md

 ```
 The result will be in JSON format.

 **NOTE**: supported extensions are available in `config.rb` file.
-Currently, there is the following extensions:
+Currently, there are the following extensions:
 ```ruby
 ALLOWED_EXTENSIONS = ['wav', 'mp3', 'ogg', 'mp4', 'flv']
 ```